Homemade Fig Jam Recipe – Prepared, all natural, with fresh beautiful figs, without pectin, and with only 3 ingredients.

 - Store in a cool and dry place

 - Store in fridge once you open the jam

 Essential Jam making tips

-Here I’m addressing some issues that can happen when your jam hasn’t cooked properly At the same time you cna gather useful jam making tips that I share within each question:
+Here I’m addressing some issues that can happen when your jam hasn’t cooked properly At the same time you can gather useful jam making tips that I share within each question: